Pierba/Finger-Slicer/README.md

 - **Python 3.10+** (the code uses `match` statements and modern type syntax)
 - A **webcam**
-- The dependencies in `requirements.txt` (PyTorch, Ultralytics, MediaPipe, OpenCV, CustomTkinter…)
+- The dependencies in `requirements.txt` (PyTorch, Ultralytics, MediaPipe, OpenCV, CustomTkinter, sounddevice, SoundFile, NumPy)

 A CUDA GPU or Apple Silicon (MPS) will speed up segmentation, but everything runs on CPU too — the device is detected automatically.